2024 Korea Open (tennis)

-The 2024 Korea Open was a tennis tournament played on outdoor hard courts.
+The 2024 Hana Bank Korea Open was a women's tennis tournament played on outdoor hard courts.
 It was the 20th edition of the tournament and a WTA 500 event on the 2024 WTA Tour (upgraded from WTA 250 status in previous years).
-The tournament took place at the Olympic Park Tennis Center in Seoul, South Korea from 16 to 22 September 2024.
+The tournament took place at the Olympic Park Tennis Center in Seoul, South Korea from 16 September until 22 September 2024.
+Third-seeded Beatriz Haddad Maia won the singles title.